 Utility work takes place both within and outside the roadway to construct and maintain services such as power, gas, light, water, or telecommunications.
 Operations often involve intersections, since that is where many of the network junctions occur.
-The work force is usually small, only a few vehicles are involved, and the number and types of TTC devices placed in the TTC zone is usually minimal.
+The work force is usually small, only a few vehicles are involved, and the number and types of temporary traffic control devices placed in the temporary traffic control zone is usually minimal.

-All TTC devices shall be retroreflective or illuminated if utility work is performed during nighttime hours.
+All temporary traffic control devices shall be retroreflective or illuminated if utility work is performed during nighttime hours.

-As discussed under short-duration projects, however, the reduced number of devices in utility work zones should be offset by the use of high-visibility devices, such as high-intensity rotating, flashing, oscillating, or strobe lights on work vehicles or high-level warning devices.
+As discussed under short-duration projects, however, the reduced number of devices in utility work zones should be offset by the use of high-visibility devices, such as rotating lights or strobe lights on work vehicles.